Azure/Azure-Sentinel/Playbooks/ProofpointTAP/readme.md

 # Overview

-Proofpoint is a cybersecurity platform aimed to protect workers and data from advanced cybersecurity criminals that target email, social media and mobile devices.
+Proofpoint is a cybersecurity platform aimed to protect workers and data from advanced cybersecurity criminals that target email, social media, and mobile devices.
 Proofpoint offers a wide variety of products, in addition to email protection to enhance a company's security.

 <a name="deployall">

-## Deploy Custom Connector + 3 Playbook templates
+## Custom Connector + 3 Playbook templates deployment
 This package includes:
 * [Logic Apps custom connector for Proofpoint TAP](./ProofpointTAPConnector)

-* Three playbook templates leverage Proofpoint TAP custom connector:
+* These three playbook templates leverage Proofpoint TAP custom connector:
   * [Enrichment – add information to incidents](./Playbooks/ProofpointTAP-CheckAccountInVAP) - check if user is in the Very Attacked People list.
 Post information about the incident as a comment to the incident.
   * [Enrichment - add forensics info to incident](./Playbooks/ProofpointTAP-AddForensicsInfoToIncident) - collect information about the threat campaign and post it as incident comment.